 Jack’s burgundy leather moc-toe penny loafers coordinate with the informality of his jacket and tie, the shoe leather also echoing his belt leather.
 Gray socks appropriately continue the trouser line into his shoes.

 The next time we see Jack, he’s bringing his family to the Overlook in their cramped yellow Volkswagen.
-He wears another tweed sport jacket, though he’s swapped out his tie for a sweater and wears jeans.
+He wears another tweed sport jacket, though he’s swapped out wearing a tie for a sweater.